andersnoren/eksell/readme.txt

 == Licenses ==

-Eksell is derived from the Chaplin Theme, Copyright 2019 Anders Norén.
+Eksell is derived from the Chaplin Theme, Copyright (c) 2019-2021 Anders Norén.
 Chaplin Theme is distributed under the terms of the GNU GPL version 2.0.

+Illustrations in screenshot.png by Anders Norén
+License: Public Domain

+Icons in the "UI" group by Anders Norén
+License: Public Domain

+Placeholder image by Anders Norén
+License: Public Domain

 Eksell bundles the following third-party resources: